Jalomo1197/LED_Flow/README.md

 # Description

-Idea is to create a Master Writer/Slave Receiver configuration which will allow each individually programmable LED strip to synchronize to the beat of music playing via a speaker while reducing any noise in the environment.
+The idea is to create a Master Writer/Slave Receiver configuration which will allow each individually programmable LED strip to synchronize to the beat of music playing via a speaker while reducing any noise in the environment.
 The Master Writer/Slave Receiver configuration via the i2c protocol will be connected to a